pwjablonski/cn-sta-pitch/SLIDES.md

 ### Goal

-Student will spend the summer working on exciting and creative projects.
-In the process, they will not only hone their technical skills, but will also delve deep into the role and ethics of the tech world and how they fit into it.
+Students will become excited by the possibilites in the tech world by engaging with their peers to create exciting projects, and engaging with actual tech companies and professionals.
+In addition to developing new technical skills, students will also delve deep into the thought-provoking discussions about the tech industry, and thus be inspired

 ---